 “The individual was in possession of the same magnets and we are currently examining the source of the magnet,” Wichian Podphosri, the secretary of Thailand’s National Security Council, said.

 |Al Jazeera’s Wayne Hay reports on the developments following the explosion on Tuesday in Bangkok|

 In the Bangkok attack, one explosive device went off in the bomber’s home.
 Another was thrown at a taxi that would not take one of the men who left the house following the explosion.

 The third blew off the man’s leg when he tried to throw it at police and it either went off before he could throw it or it hit something and ricocheted back at him.

-Binyamin Netanyahu, the Israeli prime minister, accused Iran of targeting diplomats, saying that if the world did not stop Iran’s “aggression”, the attacks would spread.
+Reacting to the latest developments, Binyamin Netanyahu, the Israeli prime minister, accused Iran of targeting diplomats, saying that if the world did not stop Iran’s “aggression”, the attacks would spread.

 “It harms innocent diplomats in many countries and the nations of the world must condemn Iran’s terror actions and demarcate red lines against Iranian aggression,” he said.